-RA is generally a?symmetrical?arthritis, meaning that it usually affects both sides of the body in a similar pattern, although this is not always the case.
+Usually, rheumatoid arthritis affects both sides of the body in a similar way (referred to as symmetrical arthritis), although this is not always the case.
 It tends to affect the small joints of the hands and feet first - often the knuckle joints in the fingers. ?It is described as a?polyarthritis, meaning that many joints can be inflamed.

-RA is a?systemic?disease, meaning that it doesn't just affect joints.
-RA can affect a person's whole system, including organs such as the lungs, heart and eyes.
+RA is a?systemic?disease, which means that it affects the whole body.
+Though joint symptoms are the most common, other areas of the body can also be affected, including organs such as the lungs, heart and eyes.